 national archives handout/shutterstock

-Amelia Earhart is best known for being the first woman to complete the feat, but it wasn't like a whole slew of men had accomplished the task before her.
+Amelia Earhart is best known for being the first woman to complete the feat, but it wasn’t like a whole slew of men had accomplished the task before her.
 She was only the second person ever to do it!
 The first was Charles Lindbergh, who made the flight in May 1927.
 Earhart did it in May 1932.
-She completed the flight in just shy of 15 hours.
-Check out some more inspirational female firsts, dating from ancient Egypt to today.
+She completed the flight in just shy of 15 hours—quite the accomplishment for our list of inspirational female firsts, dating from ancient Egypt to today.

 The first time she saw an airplane, she was unimpressed

 After Earhart’s disappearance, several of her diary entries were published as a book called Last Flight.
 In one, she recalls the first time she ever saw an airplane.
 She was ten years old, visiting a state fair in Iowa.
 She remembers seeing “a thing of rusty wire and wood” that “looked not at all interesting.”
 Even after someone standing nearby told her that the contraption could fly, Earhart still admitted that she was more impressed with the fancy hat she had just purchased.
 Little did young Amelia know what the future held.

 She wasn’t quite as ahead of her time as you might think